nmxmxh/master-ovasabi/docs/services/metadata.md

-# Documentation

-version: 2025-05-31

-version: 2024-06-14
+# Master by Ovasabi: Metadata Standard & Patterns

-version: 2024-06-14
+version: 2025-06-01

 ## Overview

-This document defines the canonical metadata pattern for the OVASABI platform.
+This document defines the canonical metadata pattern for the Master by Ovasabi platform.
 All services, entities, and communication patterns (REST, gRPC, WebSocket, orchestration, analytics, audit) must follow this standard for extensibility, traceability, and future-proofing.

+---

 ## References

 - [Versioning Standard & Documentation](./versioning.md)
 - [Amadeus Context: Metadata Pattern](../amadeus/amadeus_context.md#standard-robust-metadata-pattern-for-extensible-services)

+---

-## Canonical Metadata Pattern
+# Canonical Metadata Pattern

 - All core entities use the `common.Metadata` proto message.
 - All extensible fields (especially `service_specific`) must include the `versioning` field as